lowRISC/lowrisc-site/content/docs/debug-v0.3/debugmodules.md

 ### System Control Module (SCM)

 The SCM is the only mandatory module.
-On the one hand it provides the *system information*:
+One of its main functions is to provide the *system information*:

  * A system ID, which can be used by debug tools to identify the hardware platform